When it comes to retaining customers and strengthening brand loyalty, increasing customer engagement is a critical goal.

 Go where your customers already are and join the conversation in an authentic and value-added way.

 If you're not sure where your customers are already engaging, social listening or UGC platforms can help identify where these passionate customers are.

-Create a profile of problems your customers experience in their business or personal lives, then use this profile to create online content with information that solves those problems: tutorials, how-tos, ideas, example images, etc. and post them to your social media.
+Then, use this profile to create online content with information that solves those problems: tutorials, how-to's, ideas, example images, etc. and post them to your social media.

-So there we have it!
-We hope that the above tips and tactics will help you increase your customer engagement.
+So there we have it.
+We hope that the above tactics from the experts will help you take your customer engagement to the next level.

-To make it easier for you to consider the above advice, here are 10 key takeaways.
-Let us know which tip inspired you the most.
+To make it easier for you to apply these strategies, here are 10 key takeaways to bear in mind:

 - Question your company’s values and what your brand stands for.